 In the Notebooks Berkeley offers a formulation of this parity argument that gives us insight into his thinking on the matter.
 By way of gesturing toward an argument he hopes to make, he writes: “Primary ideas prov’d not to exist in matter, after the same manner yt secondary ones are provd not to exist therein” (N 20:10).
 What is especially notable here is that Berkeley employs the language of primary ideas, rather than primary qualities.
 Even later in the Principles, when Berkeley does begin to use the language of qualities, it is clear that ideas are still central to his understanding of the issue.
 Consider the identification of qualities with ideas in this sentence: “Qualities, as hath been shewn, are nothing else but sensations or ideas, which exist only in a mind perceiving them…” (PHK 78:74).
 This identification of qualities with ideas is a pervasive feature of the Principles, arguably beginning as early as PHK 1.
-Berkeley’s belief that he has shown qualities to be ideas is central to his claim that things like solidity, motion, and extension are mind-dependent in just the same way that things like color, sound, and smell are.
+Berkeley’s belief that he has shown qualities to be ideas is central to his claim that things such as solidity, motion, and extension are mind-dependent in just the same way that things such as color, sound, and smell are.
 The following passage offers a particularly clear instance of this move:

 …the sensible qualities are colour, figure, motion, smell, taste, and such like, that is, the ideas perceived by sense.
 Now for an idea to exist in an unperceiving thing, is a manifest contradiction; for to have an idea is all one as to perceive: that therefore wherein colour, figure, and the like qualities exist, must perceive them; hence it is clear there can be no unthinking substance or substratum of those ideas.
 (PHK 7:43-44)